 Do visit the site below for more details of this place – Corbett

 Nainital has its own Chandani Chowk which is a famous restaurant in Nainital.
 This has authentic Punjabi cuisinie as well as Dilli ki Chaat.
 Another famous eatery is Sonam which serves piping hot momos along with Dry and Soup Thupka.
 Do not miss Maggie and parathas in your early morning breakfast.
 They taste extra good in the fresh mountain air.

 Nainital has a Mall road which is shopper’s paradise.
 It has a Tibetan market which offers various Tibetan goods.
 Also there are Jams, Juices which can be bought from here.
 Not to forget the woolens to save you from the chilly winters.

 If you want a lazy holiday simply laying down and watching the clouds float, then Kilbury and Pangot are the best places around Nainital.
 Far from the city’s tourist crowd, these two hideouts let you have your way.
 Kilbury is the home to about 500 species of birds, Pangot on the other hand is a heart shape hamlet offering an exhilarating escape from the usual.

 You will also like – Dangerous road trip!

-Are you a globe trotter seeking adventure on the slopes of mountain?
+Are you a globe trotter seeking adventure on the slopes of mountains?
 Or a busy bee wishing the escape the daily hurry and worry?
-Are you planning to enjoy the upcoming holidays with your family in calm and serene environment?
+Are you planning to enjoy the upcoming holidays with your family in a calm and serene environment?
 Then Nainital and Corbett national park holiday is for you.
 Try it and share your experiences with us.